Example: Adding Database Configuration Options

 value: '{{repl (sha256sum (print (ConfigOption "external_postgres_host") (ConfigOption "external_postgres_port") (ConfigOption "external_postgres_user") (ConfigOption "external_postgres_password") (ConfigOption "external_postgres_db") ))}}'

-The hidden flag will hide it from the UI, and the readonly flag in this case will cause the value to be re-computed any time an upstream ConfigOption value changes.
+flag in this case will cause the value to be re-computed any time an upstream ConfigOption

-Next, let's add this as an annotation to our deployment's pod template at spec.template.metadata.annotations:
+Next, let's add this as an annotation to our deployment's pod template at spec.template.metadata.annotations

 annotations: